dairycultist/natsucraft/README.md

 >[!NOTE]
->Beta Minecraft is good because it's simple: It's built around just a few strong central game mechanics that give it a
-> very focused gamefeel (something you can't really say for modern).
-However, these mechanics don't have a lot of depth.
-> My goal with this mod is to add more content that fleshes out existing mechanics (so you can play longer), without
+> My goal for this mod is to cut down on the survival aspect of beta Minecraft, and flesh out the exploration aspect.
-> adding new ones (to prevent bloat/confusion).

 # My mod

 A mod for Minecraft b1.7.3 made with StationAPI.
 Working title.
-For soft-fantasy casual survival.
+Keepin' it soft-fantasy.

 ### Implemented (subject to change)